turingschool/gear-up/allyship.markdown

 # Allyship

 In previous GearUps, we've explored the ways in which we can unwittingly participate in behavior that alienates or perpetuates inequality and injustice in our workplaces and communities.
-What opportunities, if any, do you have to effectively challenge these issues when you encounter them?
+What opportunities, if any, do you have to address these issues when you encounter them?
 How can we use our relationships and daily interactions to effectively challenge cultural and systemic discrimination?

 "Allyship" is when a person of privilege seeks to operate in solidarity with and support a marginalized group of people.
 Today, we will discuss some essays on the topic of allyship.